ranjithckm7/memdocs/memdocs/intune/protect/mde-security-integration.md

 ## Prerequisites

 Review the following sections for requirements for the Defender for Endpoint security settings management Scenario.
+Is it requires Microsoft Defender for Endpoint Plan 2 license to make the synthetic Entra ID Join happen on workgroup or locally onboarded devices?

 ### Environment